Diggs baronets

-The Diggs Baronetcy, of Chilham Castle in the County of Kent, was a title in the Baronetage of England.
-It was created on 6 March 1665 for Maurice Diggs.
+The Diggs baronetcy, of Chilham Castle in the County of Kent, was a title in the Baronetage of England.
+It was created on 6 March 1666 for Maurice Diggs.
 He was the grandson of Sir Dudley Digges, Master of the Rolls from 1636 to 1639, and the great-grandson of Sir Thomas Digges, the astronomer and mathematician.
-The title became extinct on Diggs's death in 1666.
+The title became extinct on Diggs's death in 1672.

 Marriage and issue

-He married first Beunet, daughter of Mark Dixwell, esq. of Folkestone and Brome, in Kent, and secondly Judith, daughter and co-heir of George Rose, esq. of Eastergate, Sussex, but dying in 1666, the title became extinct.
+Diggs married, firstly, Bennet Dixwell, daughter of Mark Dixwell of Folkestone and Brome, and sister of Sir Basil Dixwell, 1st Baronet of the Dixwell baronets of Tirlingham (1628).
+He married, secondly in 1661, Judith Rose, daughter and co-heir of George Rose, of Eastergate, Sussex.
+He left no issue.